arielherself/espresso/README.md

 The conference has two parts.
 An international roundtable is considering how to help Ukraine survive the winter.
 Mr Macron wants pledges for the supply of generators, medical equipment and other aid.
 A further bilateral discussion will consider how French firms can help with reconstruction.

 The meeting comes when Mr Macron is keen to show that, despite suggestions [from eastern European allies](https://te.arielherself.xyz/europe/2022/06/14/emmanuel-macron-seeks-to-advertise-his-support-for-ukraine) that he is soft on Russia, France is fully behind Ukraine.
 According to the Kiel Institute, a German research outfit, of EU countries only Germany has pledged more aid.

+## What African governments want from America

+[China’s presence in Africa](https://te.arielherself.xyz/special-report/2022/05/20/the-chinese-african-relationship-is-important-to-both-sides-but-also-unbalanced) is subject to intense scrutiny by the West.
+[Russian interference](https://te.arielherself.xyz/middle-east-and-africa/2022/03/12/why-russia-wins-some-sympathy-in-africa-and-the-middle-east) on the continent worries Western governments, too.
+But America, one of the worriers, also has clout in the region.
+The arrival of dozens of African leaders in Washington on Tuesday, for the first US-Africa Leaders Summit since 2014, is testament to its role.

+For many African countries America is an indispensable security ally.
+Its trade terms also offer preferential access to African exporters.
+And American humanitarian aid has saved millions of lives.
+Yet African politicians want more from their relationship with America, especially when their economies are suffering from the pandemic, the war in Ukraine and their own mismanagement.

+Donald Trump saw Africa through the prism of America’s contest with China.
+But Joe Biden wants to show that he takes the continent’s own agenda seriously.
+American officials say this summit is about listening to what Africans have to say.
+But Africans will still want to hear what America has to offer.

 ## World Cup semi-finals begin